TSGCFO/Talencor-website/JOB_POSTING_FEATURE_DOCUMENTATION.md

    - Helper text: "This helps us process your request faster"
    - Default: false (unchecked)

+2. **Dynamic Feedback Messages**
+   - **For Existing Clients:** Green info box displays: "Great!
+As an existing client, your job will be prioritized for immediate processing."
+   - **For New Clients:** Blue info box displays: "Welcome!
+After submission, a recruiter will contact you to discuss our services and finalize contract terms before posting your job."

 ### Step 4: Form Submission

 1. **Submit Button**